KmolYuan/optimization-learning/homework3.md

 After the test, disabled constraints $g_{12}$, $g_{15}$ and $g_{16}$ was not change the result.
 So apparently they are not active to the objective function, but the others do.

+In the algorithm, the times of iteration and step size will change when disable the constraints.
+There might be influences the accuracy of the result.

+For an extreme example, when $g_{21}$ is disable, the result changed at $10^{-8}$.

+The "`double`" data type will loss accuracy around $10^{-15}$.
+(IEEE 754 double-precision binary floating-point format)

 ## Please provide a rationale that you have found the correct result.

-Instead of input an actual objective function, the algorithm uses trial and error to obtain discrete values from a "function object" during runtime.
+Instead of input an "actual" objective function mathematically, the algorithm uses trial and error to obtain **discrete values** from a "function object" during runtime.

-This will cause the algorithm unable to get the correct extrema unless its values are got from the slope of the objective function $f'(r_1, r_2)$.
+This will cause the algorithm unable to get the correct extrema unless its values are got from a slope function $f'(r_1, r_2)$ or a gradient array $\Delta f(r_1, r_2)$.

 # Reference